 Creating the perfect ‘shelfie’ has taken over Instagram recently.
 It is a great way to display your collection of treasured objects and add personality to your space.
 The best way to highlight these treasures is to choose items that have different shapes and sizes to construct a three-dimensional grouping.
 This gives your items a sense of dimension on the shelf and invites the eye to explore further.
 You do not need to restrict your display to three objects, you can assemble several objects together and display in three groupings.
-Choosing a colour or material theme can also achieve a cohesiveness in your display.
+Choosing a colour or material theme can also achieve cohesiveness in your display.

 Furniture & Lighting

 Grouping larger interior pieces together in threes is a tried and tested styling trick.
-Not only is it visually appealing, it’s often practical in a space too.
+Not only is it visually appealing, but it’s also often practical in a space too.
 A side table next to a chair with a lamp for example, or a statement light feature over a dining table and chairs.
-Laying a rug under the group of three, is a way to ground the grouping together.
+Laying a rug under the group of three is a way to ground the grouping together.
 This trick is perfect to use in an awkward area of your home that you find is not working for you.
 Play with variation in height and size of objects grouped and you may find a solution to your problem.

 Colour and Texture

 The rule of three can also be applied to colour and texture within your home.
-Layer tonal variations of colour to create a cohesive space as seen below with ochre, sienna and blush.
+Layer tonal variations of colour to create a cohesive space as seen below with ochre, sienna, and blush.
 These tonal variations on red all play off each other to create depth and dimension on this sofa.
 In a neutral space, layering different textural and patterned elements can transform potentially bland spaces into something far more interesting.
-As seen below with textural layering of materials: marble, printed pattern and the sculptural ribbed lampshade.
+As seen below with textural layering of materials: marble, printed pattern, and the sculptural ribbed lampshade.